How Safe Is Sending Financial Documents Through the Internet?

 Email is a quick, efficient, and effective way for businesses to communicate with just about anyone.
 But it comes with a cost.
 Any organization, regardless of size, should consider the true cost incurred by sending documents containing sensitive information through the internet.
 And that means carefully analyzing the risk factors involved when using internet services that cannot be fully controlled and so could contain criminal activities.

 Once the analysis is done, it doesn’t stop there.
-SMBs will face the even greater challenge of factoring in the cost and ROI of installing the correct software to ensure that their systems are secularly maintained.
+SMBs will face the even greater challenge of factoring in the cost and ROI of installing the correct software to ensure that their systems are securely maintained.
 Most small businesses don’t have in-house resources for this and will need a computer IT support company to make sure it is done right.

 Don’t agree?
 Take another look at the security options above.